getml/getml.com/src/docs/annotating_data/annotating_data.md

 you can set the `comparison_only` flag in [`set_unit()`](getml/data/DataFrame/set_unit).

-> __Note__:
->
+!!! note

-> Note that time stamps are used for comparison only by default.
-The feature
-> learning algorithm will not compare them to a fixed date, because
-> it is very unlikely that such a feature would perform well out-of-sample.
+    Note that time stamps are used for comparison only by default.
+The feature learning algorithm will not compare them to a fixed date, because it is very unlikely that such a feature would perform well out-of-sample.